FalseKelvin/SLP-Dividend-Contract/README.md

 1. Takes a snapshot of all CCDC token holders and retrieves the amount of tokens they hold in their SLP addresses
 2. Calls on a CashScript contract to validate the token ID being used aginst the official token ID stored onchain via blockpress
 3. A distribution rate is calculated by dividing the total BCH deposited by the total amount of token supply
-4. BCH is sent to each token holder based on their distribution rate
+4. Builds a Pay2Many transaction output and sends BCH to each token holder based on their distribution rate

 ***STATUS: Successfully tested on Testnet***
 ~~~
 22nd Jan:
 Successfully working on testnet.
-Just need to improve the sending mechanism so it's a pay to many transaction.
+Ready for independent testing and code audit.

 Pre-Mainnet runsheet:
 - publish CCDC token ID from mainnet onto memo via blockpress